pbotros/river/README.md

 ### Troubleshooting

 ### Installing Google Log (GLOG)
 On Mac, `brew install glog` seems to work fine to resolve dependencies needed for Google Log.
 However, on other distros where the version of GLOG is too old and doesn't include a CMakeLists.txt (i.e. Raspbian Buster, Ubuntu 18.04), GLOG needs to be compiled and installed from source.
+Note that, alternatively, conda via conda-forge might have a sufficient version of `glog`.

 ```
 cd /some/directory